-The XIP mode of operation maps the external memory space to a range of addresses in the PSoC 6 MCU's address space.
-Refer to the registers TRM for details.
+The XIP mode of operation maps the external memory space to a range of addresses in the PSoCTM 6 MCU's address space.
+See the registers reference manual for details.
 When this address range is accessed, the hardware automatically generates the commands required to initiate the associated transfer from the external memory.
 The typical use case for the XIP mode is to execute code placed in external memory.
 Thus executing code from external memory is seamless.

 Figure 27-1.
-SMIF Hardware Block Diagram
+SMIF hardware block diagram